sudo-kraken/seerr/README.md

 ## Getting Started

-Check out our documentation for instructions on how to install and run Jellyseerr:
+Check out our documentation for instructions on how to install and run Seerr:

 https://docs.jellyseerr.dev/getting-started/